 Flourishing herbs and vegetables grow happily inside, and are used by Libertad to cook deliciously healthy vegan meals.
 Beans, lettuce, cauliflower, ruccola, marigold and all sorts of edible plants grow along old tires turned into baskets.
 At Copacabana’s Kasa Cultural Sol y Luna nothing goes to waste; there is even a rainwater collection system for watering the plants and flushing the toilets.

-The guests’ rough and ready kitchen has a table for eating al-fresco, a mud oven, a compost heap, a dog and his friend the goose.
+The guests’ rough and ready outdoors kitchen has a table for eating al-fresco, a mud oven for bread and pizzas, a compost and two special guardians: a dog and his friend the goose.

 On one corner of the garden sits a handmade dry toilet crafted by a volunteer guest.
 Its walls are made from mud and glass bottles, the roof from plastic bottles, the steps comprised of old tires and the door is a colorful ‘aguayo’.

 Created for experimenting, living and learning, the hostel hosts regular workshops on vegan food and natural skincare, lends books and films on Andean culture and welcomes volunteers for new eco-constructions.
 Libertad also cleans the beach with local kids and empowers women and elderly from 36 native communities, inspiring everyone to look after and care for Pachamama.